 Even before Covid-19, Chef Kunal says he was “constantly innovating and coming up with small touches to surprise the guest on arrival.”

 As a result, Chef Kunal’s wedding spreads aren’t traditional Indian cuisine.
-While there are some venues in the Vancouver area that do specialize in traditional Indian wedding banquets, the JW Marriott aren’t one of them — nor are they trying to be.
+While there are some venues in the Vancouver area that do specialize in traditional Indian wedding banquets, the JW Marriott isn’t one of them — nor are they trying to be.
 “Whatever I do at Indian weddings I don’t call it purely authentic, I call it modern and progressive cuisine,” he says.

 This willingness to merge old with new speaks to the food culture of Vancouver — a city known for its fusion and Pacific Rim influence.
 This modern approach is also part of the appeal of the JW Marriott Parq.
 “I don’t want to serve you butter chicken that you can get anywhere.
 I will try and create something really amazing like whiskey maple butter chicken,” says Chef Kunal.